-Selling the House During Divorce: Everything You Need to Know
+Selling the House During a Divorce

 As a couple goes through the process of a divorce, deciding what to do with the marital home can be tricky.
 Sometimes one person may wish to keep the house by buying the other spouse out, or they may decide to keep the home and sell it after the divorce is finalized.
 Other couples, however, choose to sell their home during the divorce.

 Why do some choose to sell?

 There are benefits to selling the house in the midst of the divorce process, both financially and personally.
 The profit gained from the sale of your home might provide each spouse with a solid foundation to start anew.
 Selling the marital home and eliminating that shared investment can also help to provide closure in a legal and emotional aspect.
 Choosing to sell before the divorce is finalized can also help provide each party with the means to deal with other financial responsibilities and debts.
 Also, couples often decide to sell their home because it will no longer be affordable to keep it after they have separated.